 If the plaintiff has failed to prove any of these propositions, the plaintiff is not entitled to damages.
-If the Plaintiff has proved all of these propositions, then you will consider the defense of comparative fault as explained in Instruction No.

 Owners and occupiers owe a duty to exercise reasonable care in the maintenance of their premises for the protection of lawful visitors.
-You may consider the following factors in evaluating whether the Defendant has exercised reasonable care for the protection of lawful visitors:
+You may consider the following factors in evaluating whether the Defendant "Glenwood Golf Corporation (Golf Course Owner)" has exercised reasonable care for the protection of lawful visitors: